digitalpardoe/remark/README.md

 -------

-All of my code is licensed under the terms found in the LICENSE file, the license is essentially based on the BSD new license but breaks down into the following points;
+All of my code is licensed under the terms found in the LICENSE file, the license is essentially based on the BSD new license but breaks down into the following points:

 1. You can use the code wherever you wish.
 2. You can modify the code as much as you want and use the modified code wherever you wish.